carpentries/maintainer-onboarding/episodes/02-skills.md

 Decisions about large-scale changes to the lessons are made via conversations in GitHub repos, the [Discuss list-serv](http://lists.software-carpentry.org/listinfo/discuss), and other communication channels.
 This process may be changing in the future with the restructuring of the Carpentries.

+> ## Exploring  Issues (20 min)
+> You will be placed in a breakout group with members of your Lesson Team.
+Open the GitHub
+> repo for your lesson and navigate to the `Issues` tab.
+Starting with the oldest issue
+> that is less than 6 months old, discuss each issue with your group and decide which of
+> the above categories it fits into.
+Add a comment describing your group's suggested
+> action/follow-up on the issue.
+Be sure to tag any involved parties.
+It's ok if you
+> don't get through all of your group's issues!
+Some lessons have a lot of issues.
+{: .challenge}

 ## GitHub Etiquette and Processes